xxcandiez/ml/account-assignment/draft.md

   my-file
 ```

-Suppose I would like to move the file my-file into the folder /my-folder.
-The most primitive way to do this is to run a terminal in the location of /home and use the command
+If you would like to move the file my-file into the folder /my-folder.
+The very low level way to do this is to run a terminal in the location of /home and use the command

 ```
->>> mv my-File my-folder/my-file
+>>> mv my-file my-folder/my-file
 ```

-This command calls the move executable (mv) and tells it to move the file my-file to the location my-folder/my-file.
+This command calls the move executable (mv) and gives it the name of the file you want to move (my-file) and the location of where you want to move it (my-folder/my-file).
 This is synonymous to pull out the move-file form and filling in the right parameters.

 ```
 Move File Form: